Geology 301: Hydrology

 - Required textbook: Leopold, Luna.
 A View of the River.
 Cambridge, Massachusetts: Harvard University Press.

-- Additional readings are available below.
+- Additional readings are available at our Canvas page.

 We will have a number of field trips in this class.
 Standard precautions regarding field trips apply: please wear reasonable shoes (I will leave the meaning of "reasonable" up to you), and bring things you might need, like sunscreen, a hat, water, garlic to repel vampires, etc. You will also want to bring a notebook and pencil so that you can take notes.